Our Call for Presentations (CFP) has now closed. We expect to have let everyone know the status of their submissions by June 17 2018

 You can submit to any or all of these Specialist Tracks through PaperCall.

 This year’s Education Seminar will feature a Student Showcase in the post afternoon tea session, with presentations specifically from students in Years 7-12.
-Applications for that will be taken separately - we’ll have more details for interested students and teachers soon!
+Applications for that are taken separately: see the Student Showcase submission page for details!

 In order to support speakers, we offer mentorship and feedback to those who would like it.